Loading...

 So the first thing you need to know is what a dynamics trolley is.

-And it's one of these, it's a simple wheeled vehicle we use in physics for quite a lot of our experiments.
+It's a simple wheel vehicle we use in physics for quite a lot of our experiments.

-It's a standard size and it rolls smoothly over surfaces.
+It's a standard size, and it rolls smoothly over surfaces.

 And the second piece of equipment is a simple ramp.

-A ramp is just a sloped surface.
+A ramp is just a slope surface, something like that.

 When you put a dynamic trolley on it, there's a forward force that acts on it that'll make the trolley roll.